 Seasonal Work Visa

-Ireland Seasonal Employment Permit – Application Process
+Ireland Seasonal Employment Permit 2025 – Application Process

 You need to apply for a “General Employment Permit” if you are not from the European Economic Area (EEA) and want to work during the summer as a home care worker, health care helper, chef, or horticultural worker.
 There are also other industries, like tourism and construction.
 People who work during the summer need to be paid 12.70 euros.
 The National Minimum Wage is that much.
 You also need a long-stay D-visa if you are not from Europe in order to visit Ireland.

-The Department of Enterprise, Trade, and Employment (DETE) gives out the licenses, which let people work in the country in certain jobs.
+The Department of Enterprise, Trade, and Employment (DETE) gives out the licences, which let people work in the country in certain jobs.
 The “General Employment Permit” lets people from other countries work during certain times of the year in jobs that need extra workers or people with the right skills.
 This is a pass that lets people from outside the EEA work in Ireland, and it can be used for any job.
 On the other hand, the “General Employment Permit” does not cover all highly skilled professionals.
 There are nine different kinds of work permits, which we talked about in the last piece.

-Details of Ireland Seasonal Employment Permit – Application Process
+Details of Ireland Seasonal Employment Permit 2025

 The “General Employment Permit” covers seasonal workers, so we have to follow the rules of the Ireland General Employment Permit.